DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

 Again, the above steps are based on the
 [official procedure](https://www.bookstackapp.com/docs/admin/backup-restore/)
-at the time of writting this.
+at the time of writing this.